Chapter 4 Introduction to Classification

 same

-label, namely they are a constant for a specific dataset.
+label, namely, they are a constant for a specific dataset.

-FPR = FP / sum(cv_model$pred$obs == 'neg')
+FPR = FP / sum(cv_res$obs == 'neg')

-FNR = FN / sum(cv_model$pred$obs == 'pos')
+FNR = FN / sum(cv_res$obs == 'pos')

-TPR = TP / sum(cv_model$pred$obs == 'pos')
+TPR = TP / sum(cv_res$obs == 'pos')

 print(paste("False positive rate:", FPR))